-We all love our pets, but even the best behaved dog and cleanest cat have an impact on our house.
-From scratched floors and sofas to muddy paw prints and hair everywhere, it’s not always easy for our furry friends to respect our homes like we do.
+We all love our pets, but even the best-behaved dog and cleanest cat can have an impact on your home.
+From the scratched floors and sofas to the muddy paw prints and the endless fur you’ll find everywhere (and we mean everywhere), it’s not always easy for our furry friends to respect our homes as we do.
+That’s why we’ve pulled our design smarts together and come up with five interior design tips to make your home pet-friendly and practical, without making any big sacrifices on style.

 Choose durable flooring